 NWSB Insider Steve Lee takes a look at two franchises that are not living up to expectations: the Vancouver Canucks and the Los Angeles Lakers.
 The Lakers are in shambles after a move that was supposed to see Kobe Bryant, Steve Nash and Dwight Howard leading the way, while the ‘Nucks are in rebuilding mode after trading Robert Luongo.

 First things first….
 Good bye Roberto Luongo… Over the last 10 games (excuse me for being a game late and a dollar short), the Vancouver Canucks found themselves to be 2-7-1 (if you want to be picky we can throw in another L from Sunday afternoon and bring that middle column to a nice round […]

 NWSB Insider and Vancouver Canucks blogger Ben Lypka breaks down the Canucks win on Tuesday night.
 The Canucks strolled into Edmonton, got excellent goaltending from Roberto Luongo and did just enough to edge the Oilers 2-1.
 Edmonton’s only goal was a pretty questionable one, as Sam Gagner was basically shoved into Luongo.
 Nice win team.
 More please.

 NWSB Insider and Vancouver Canucks blogger Steve Lee weighs in with his Nucks three stars post.
-Here are the few noteworthy performers from the last 10 games during the Canucks’ 2013/14 campaign.
-Ryan Kesler, Henrik Sedin, Daniel Sedin and Chris Higgins make the list.
-Over the last ten games the Vancouver Canucks have found themselves battling to climb the Western Conference ladder.
+Here are the few noteworthy performers from the last 12 games during the Canucks’ 2013/14 campaign.
+Robert Luongo, Eddie Lack and Daniel Sedin earn recognition.